 In traditional style, the whitewashed rooms and suites of this hotel seem to tumble over one another virtually to the edge of Santorini's caldera.
-Finikia Memories, formerly Finikia's Place, is by no means a cheap option.
-But to find rooms for well under 150 Euros, with ringside seats to the island's spectacular sunsets, is rare.
-Breakfast is included in the room rate.
+Finikia Memories, formerly Finikia's Place, is by no means cheap, though it's still a relatively affordable option.
+Thankfully, breakfast is included in the room rate.

 Finikia is a small village on the edge of Oia, one of the island's most desirable settlements.
 This family owned hotel is within easy walking distance of Oia's restaurants, bars and shops and it has a well regarded restaurant of its own.